bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 ***

-Not long after I'd started to learn Haskell I was shown [Servant](https://hackage.haskell.org/package/servant) by a friend of mine.
-It's fair to say that, initially, I was overwhelmed.
-Even though Haskell was a new language to me one of the things that had really grabbed me about it was its transparency.
+I was shown [Servant](https://hackage.haskell.org/package/servant) by a friend of mine not long after I'd started to learn Haskell.
+Even when it was quite new to me one of the things that had really grabbed me about Haskell was its transparency.
 Without being very familiar with the language I found that I could tease out how some function or data structure worked just by poking around.
-This inital look at the Servant [introductory tutorial](https://docs.servant.dev/en/stable/tutorial/index.html) was not so straight forward.

-It should be said that I was able to build a biggish [real world project](https://github.com/bradparker/servant-beam-realworld-example-app/) before doing any of this investigation.
-For me, one of the greatest strengths of Servant is how intuitive it is to use.
+Now I've spent a little time building [stuff](https://github.com/bradparker/servant-beam-realworld-example-app/) with Servant I'd like to see what can be learned by having a closer look at some of _its_ functions and data structures.
+It's a really interesting library, I think this'll be fun.

 Servant has you define your API as a type.
 You're not expected to define a wholly _new_ type, but rather combine existing types provided by the framework.
 These add up to a domain specific language, at the type level, for describing web APIs.
 This was quite a mental shift for me, that the type comes first, and drives the implementation.
 It's just so great that Servant's DSL is expressive enough to describe almost any API you might want to implement.